National Principals & Supervisors Academy

-In partnership with Uncommon Schools, we created a new kind of principal training program, designed specifically for current principals: a one-year National Principals Academy Fellowship (NPAF) that prepares principals to become instructional and cultural leaders, not merely building managers.
-Now in its third year, NPAF is training more than 400 leaders from 24 states and more than 60 school districts across the United States.
-School leaders attend a two-week summer intensive and four weekend “intersessions” throughout the year.
+In partnership with Uncommon Schools, we created a new kind of principal training program, designed specifically for current principals: a one-year National Principals Academy fellowship that prepares principals to become instructional and cultural leaders, not merely building managers.
+Now in its fourth year, the National Principals Academy is training more than 400 leaders from 24 states and the District of Columbia and 85 school systems to improve the lives of more than 300,000 students across the United States.
+School leaders attend a two week summer intensive and four weekend intersessions throughout the year.

 Relay’s leadership faculty and content architects include Uncommon Schools' Paul Bambrick-Santoyo, author of Driven by Data, Leverage Leadership, and Great Habits, Great Readers; Uncommon Schools' Doug Lemov, author of Teach Like a Champion, Teach Like a Champion 2.0, and Practice Perfect; Dave Levin, Co-Founder of KIPP and Co-Founder of the Character Lab; and Uncommon Schools’ Julie Jackson, winner of Teach For America’s Peter Jennings Award for Civic Leadership.

-In addition to the National Principals Academy Fellowship, Relay is currently operating the pilot launch of a Master's in Education Leadership (EdM) program for aspiring principals.
-For more information about the EdM program, NPAF, or any other questions about instructional leadership at Relay, please contact firstname.lastname@example.org.
+In addition to the National Principals Academy and National Principal Supervisors Academy, Relay operates a Master of Education in Instructional School Leadership (Ed.M.) program for aspiring principals.
+Standout leaders who successfully complete this program are eligible to apply to the Ed.M. program.
+For more information about the Ed.M. program, or any other questions about instructional leadership at Relay, please contact firstname.lastname@example.org.